 Meet Irene Hardy, talk with her about her inspiration for her paintings and watch as she creates her jewelry with acrylic paint.
-Each piece of jewelry is framed in a silver plated frame, and covered with domed glass, every piece is one of a kind.
+Each piece of jewelry is framed in silver plate and covered with domed glass, every piece is one of a kind.

 Debbie Wardrope is a longtime Pleasanton resident who has always loved art and has pursued painting throughout her life.
 Debbie believes art should be beautiful, accessible and evoke images that are immediately recognizable, but are things that are frequently overlooked in the rush of our every day lives.
 She loves to capture a moment in time through the use of light and color.
 Debbie has painted several painting’s of downtown Pleasanton, these pieces are available here at Studio Seven Arts.